-Germany’s Economy Minister Brigitte Zypries has said that it is “totally unacceptable” that PSA is even discussing buying Opel, so there may yet be some governmental spanners thrown in works.
-It will certainly be seen as a blow to German engineering prestige if Opel is sold to the French, never mind that we’re all Europeans now.
+Germany's Economy Minister Brigitte Zypries had said that it is "totally unacceptable" that PSA is even discussing buying Opel, so there may yet be some governmental spanners thrown in works.
+It will certainly be seen as a blow to German engineering prestige as Opel is sold to the French, never mind that we're all Europeans now.

 Politically, Donald Trump could also win from this.
 If GM spins the story as divesting from Europe to concentrate on American operations (even if Chinese operations are actually far more significant now) then Trump could try to take some credit for that move.
 Certainly, GM was stung by recent criticism that its big-budget Superbowl advert for Buick showed not US-built products, but rebadged Opels.